 2001's scientific advisors recommended that Kubrick use display monitors on his spaceships.
 These would be television-type screens capable of displaying all kinds of informational content.
 So instead of tons of dedicated dials and meters you'd have these screens, showing computer-driven graphic information in a flexible and reconfigurable fashion.
 These I consider to be second generation since the output has been decoupled from the input.

 The next logical step in designing control interfaces came with Star Trek: the Next Generation in 1987.
-Its designer Michael Okuda introduced the idea of display panels that not only showed different types of information but which acted as instantly reconfigurable touchscreen interface devices as well, thus eliminating the need for specific controls for specific functions.
+Its designer Michael Okuda introduced the idea of display panels that not only showed different types of information, but which were instantly reconfigurable touchscreen interface devices as well, thus eliminating the need for specific controls for specific functions.
 Ironically this approach arose from a desire to limit costs, since backlit transparencies were cheaper than building panels festooned with physical switches.
-But they inadvertently helped create a compelling vision of the future – one we experience every day with our touchscreen phones.
-And I consider those to be third generation interfaces – the same panels are used for both input and output.
+But the show helped create a compelling vision of the future – one we experience every day with our touchscreen phones and computers.
+I consider this technology to be a third generation interface since the same panels are used for both input and output.

 Anyway.
 2001 didn't go as far as Star Trek TNG, since the input devices (the pushbuttons, mostly) were still very much related to single functions.
-But the high-tech computer screens were quite dazzling for the time.
+But Kubrick's high-tech computer screens were quite dazzling for the time.
 They were also perfectly flat, unlike the bulging glass tubes of ordinary CRT TVs.
-This was again on the advice of the scientific advisors, who suggested that by 2001 it would be possible to build completely flat display systems like that.
-We had to wait many decades before decent LCD monitors became possible, of course, though by the real year 2001 they were actually around.
-Amusingly the sequel to 2001, 2010, was not filmed by Kubrick and took a mighty leap backwards by using ugly bulging CRT displays for its monitors.
+This was again on the advice of the scientific advisors, who suggested that by 2001 it would be possible to build completely flat displays.
+We had to wait decades before decent LCD monitors became possible, though by the real year 2001 they were well on the way to taking over the market.
+Unfortunately the non-Kubrick sequel to 2001, 2010, took a mighty leap backwards by using ugly bulging CRT displays for its monitors.

 All the spacecraft featured in 2001: a Space Odyssey boasted full complements of digital flat-panel displays, continuously updated by on-board computers.
 Super high tech stuff!